Holmes City, Minnesota

 Holmes City is an unincorporated community in Douglas County, Minnesota, United States.
 Holmes City is 9 mi southwest of Alexandria.
 Holmes City has a post office with ZIP code 56341.

 A post office called Holmes City has been in operation since 1868.
-The community was named for [Supremer Court Justice Oliver Wendell Holmes], who vacationed there as a child.
+The community was named for US Supreme Court Justice Oliver Wendell Holmes Jr., who vacationed there as a child.